openstack/os-collect-config/README.md

 cornfig
 =======

-Apply configuration from cloud metadata.
+Apply cornfiguration from cloud metadata.

 # What does it do?